 Fortunately, Founding Trust Chairman, Frank Russell, thought I was a good fit and took a chance on me.
 I told Frank that I intended to retire from this position and that I thought 65 was a good target.
 And, in a few months, I will be there.

-My successor will be welcomed by an incredible community of nonprofit leaders and volunteers who make life so vital, humane and meaningful in Phoenix and Arizona.
+My successor will be welcomed by an incredible community of nonprofit leaders and volunteers who make life so vital, humane and meaningful in Indianapolis and Indiana.
 Yes, there are challenges and much more to do to improve the human condition, broaden opportunities for all, live more harmoniously with animals and nature and enrich community life.
-As time marches on, there always will be more problems to solve and exciting breakthrough discoveries to celebrate, but every day for the past 15 years, the efforts of the Trust's grantees have inspired and motivated me.
+As time marches on, there always will be more problems to solve and exciting breakthrough discoveries to celebrate, but every day for the past 15 years, the efforts or the Trust's grantees have inspired and motivated me.